RikGanguli/Voice-to-SQL/README.md

 ### 📊 Chart Prompts

-- Show the distribution of policies by coverage as a pie chart
+- Show the distribution of policies by coverage
-- Compare gross premium by transaction type using a bar chart
+- Compare gross premium by transaction type
 - Visualize average policy limit by state over time

 ### 🔢 Computational Queries